 7. Inadequate or No Training of Employees in Hazardous Waste Management – Without adequate training, employees won’t know the regulations and proper ways to dispose of hazardous waste.
-Not only is inadequate training a violation in and of itself, but failure to properly train employees is the first step a hospital should take to reduce exposure and liability.
+Not only is inadequate training a violation in and of itself, but failure to properly train employees is the first step a hospital should take to prevent injuries and reduce exposure and liability.

 8. Improper Consolidation of Hazardous Wastes from Nearby Facilities – You must use caution when consolidating wastes from other facilities and your own.